Poleshka/Meal-Share/README.md

 </table>

 # Deployment

 The site was deployed to Heroku from the main branch of the repository early in the development stage for continuous deployment and checking.
 The Heroku app is setup with 3 environment variables, repalcing the environment variables stored in env.py (which doesn't get pushed to github).

 In order to create an Heroku app:

-Click on New in the Heroku dashboard, and Create new app from the menu dropdown.
+-Click on New in the Heroku dashboard, and Create new app from the menu dropdown.

-Give your new app a unique name, and choose a region, preferably one that is geographically closest to you.
+-Give your new app a unique name, and choose a region, preferably one that is geographically closest to you.

 Click "Create app"

 In your app settings, click on "Reveal Config Vars" and add the environment variables for your app.
 These are:

-DATABASE_URL - your database connection string
+-DATABASE_URL - your database connection string
-SECRET_Key - the secret key for your app CLOUDINARY_URL - the cloudinary url for your image store The PostgreSQL database is served from ElephantSQL
+-SECRET_Key - the secret key for your app -CLOUDINARY_URL - the cloudinary url for your image store -The PostgreSQL database is served from ElephantSQL

 Once the app setup is complete, click on the Deploy tab and: